-PHAs that need technical assistance to address EHV utilization barriers are encouraged to submit a TA request through the HUDExchange.
 PHAs are also encouraged to timely submit leased 50058s in IMS/PIC to ensure HUD has the most up-to-date leasing information.

-73. Can PHAs still apply CARES Act waivers to EHV after 12/31/21?
+64. Can PHAs still apply CARES Act waivers to EHV after 12/31/21?

 No. CARES Act waivers provided through PIH Notice 2020-24 expired on 12/31/21 or dates otherwise specified in the CARES Act waiver notice.
 While the CARES Act waivers that could be applied to EHV (See Attachment 1 of PIH Notice 2021-15) have expired, EHV optional waivers and alternative requirements described in Section 9 of PIH Notice 2021-15 remain for the duration of the program.